We were retained to investigate accusations that a special education teacher had been

 The Outcome

-ArcherHall were able to prove that the physician did not use their account to edit the EMR data at the time they referenced during disposition.
+ArcherHall was able to prove that the physician did not use their account to edit the EMR data at the time they referenced during disposition.
 The defendant had also made false claims concerning the dates on which they drafted a particular document.
 In actuality, the patient’s electronic chart notes had not been reopened or finalized until after the plaintiff’s attorney requested them from the physician, several years after the appointment.
-The evidence provided by our team lead to a quick and favorable settlement for the plaintiff.
+The evidence provided by our team led to a quick and favorable settlement for the plaintiff.

 Key Success